QuantumZizo/AbsoluteInsanity/README.md

+# IMPORTANT
+Development for this mod has been put on hiatus because my PR on the main mod's repo has yet to be accepted.
+This PR fixes all the issues around adding new sanity sources but due to the fact that it hasn't been accepted, I have had to use a local, patched version of Sanity: DIM for my uses in development.
+This is simply a hassle to do and there isn't a point if a version with this patch is never released.
+If something changes and I am alerted to it, development for this mod will continue but currently, I have stopped developing this mod.

 # Absolute Insanity
-A Minecraft addon for Sanity: Descent Into Madness that allows various other mods' features to make the player (in)sane.
+A Minecraft addon for Sanity: Descent Into Madness that allows various other mods' features to make the player more (in)sane.

 ## Requirements
 [Sanity: Descent Into Madness](https://modrinth.com/mod/sanity-descent-into-madness) 1.1.0 for Minecraft 1.20.1